Olfin's Fresh Butchers

 Available Price Value Item Description Weight

-2 2 gp 1 sp 2 gp A Whole Goose Plucked and gutted, this substantial bird is ready to be cooked.
-6 lbs.
+1 2 gp 2 sp 2 gp A Whole Grouse Plucked and gutted, this substantial bird was hung for a week to enhance the flavor.
+2 lbs.

 1 3 cp 2 cp Chicken Neck There isn't much meat on a neck, it is all bones, skin and stringy bits.
 Most often boiled for soups. ¹⁄₁₆ lb.